ekarpovs/flow-manager/README.md

 ## Road map

+- Fix existing bugs
-Statements (IF, FOR, WHILE...) for create more complicated workflows
+- Implement Statements (IF, FOR, WHILE...) for possibility to create more complicated workflows
+- Improve operation parameters editor builder (add combo boxes, sliders, etc)
+- Implement more modules
+- Implement more worksheets for perform standard tasks